-Rev. Sharon Moe is the Senior Pastor at First United Methodist Church of Seattle.
+Rev. Sharon Moe is the pastor at Tacoma First United Methodist Church.
 Her ministry has been one of advocacy for the LGBT community and all marginalized in our world, reaching out to embrace people who are without adequate income from work and who are unable to afford housing or support their families, and helping to heal the world devastated by violence, war and division.
 She brings a passion for scripture, a yearning for justice and love for a broken world to her ministry.

 Kyle Turver is worship director at Bethany Presbyterian Church and founding member of Coastland Commons.
 He lives in Seattle with his wife Jessica and two young children.
 He has been a worship leader in many different contexts and loves to bring people together through collaboration.
 Kyle says, "Serving on the board of The Well has been a joy.
 It is an honor to work along side such thoughtful people and help in the good work that is happening."